Pratham-taneja/LLM-Invoice-Extractor/README.md

 Acknowledgments:

-We acknowledge the Google Gemini Pro Free LLM Model for powering the natural language processing capabilities of this project.
+I acknowledge the Google Gemini Pro Free LLM Model for powering the natural language processing capabilities of this project.
 Special thanks to the open-source community for their contributions to the libraries and frameworks used in this project.